Manhattan Beach, California

 Manhattan Beach is a city in southwestern Los Angeles County, California, United States, on the Pacific coast south of El Segundo, west of Hawthorne and Redondo Beach, and north of Hermosa Beach.
-As of the 2010 census, the population was 35,135.
+As of the 2020 census, the population was 35,506.

-Manhattan Beach is one of the three Beach Cities, along with Hermosa Beach and Redondo Beach within the South Bay region of Los Angeles County.
+Together with Hermosa Beach and Redondo Beach, it forms the three Beach Cities within the South Bay region of Los Angeles County.
 The community is known for a long beach stretching approximately 2.1 mi and roughly 450 ft wide.
-The climate is unusually moderate because of Manhattan Beach's proximity to the Pacific Ocean, with an average year-round high temperature of 69.1 F and an average year-round low of 56.4 F.
+The climate is moderate because of Manhattan Beach's proximity to the Pacific Ocean, with an average year-round high temperature of 69.1 F and an average year-round low of 56.4 F.

 History

 The sandy coastal area was likely inhabited by the Tongva tribe of Native Americans.
 Archeological work in the nearby Chowigna excavation show evidence of inhabitants as far back as 7,100 years ago.
-The Tongva Village of Ongovanga was located near neighbouring Redondo Beach.
-It has been mentioned at the Historical Society that the location of a portion of current day Manhattan Beach may have been used as a Native American burial grounds.
+The Tongva Village of Ongovanga was located near neighboring Redondo Beach.

 In the mid-18th century, the Portolá expedition was the first European land exploration of present-day California.
 It traveled north from San Diego to the San Gabriel Valley, Los Angeles Basin, San Fernando Valley, Monterey Bay, and San Francisco Bay.
 In 1784, the Spanish Crown deeded Rancho San Pedro, a tract of over 75,000 acre, to soldier Juan José Domínguez.
 It included what is today the entire Port of Los Angeles; San Pedro, Los Angeles; Harbor City, Los Angeles; Wilmington, Los Angeles; Carson; Compton; the Dominguez Hills; Lomita; the Palos Verdes Peninsula; Redondo Beach; Hermosa Beach; Manhattan Beach; and Torrance.

 In 1863, a Scottish immigrant, Sir Robert Burnett, purchased Rancho Sausal Redondo and Rancho Aguaje de la Centinela from Avila's heirs for $33,000.
 Ten years later in 1873, Burnett leased the ranch to a Canadian, Daniel Freeman (not the American of the same name, who was the first to file a claim under the Homestead Act of 1862).
 Burnett returned to Scotland.
 Freeman moved his wife and three children onto the ranch and started growing various crops.
 On May 4, 1885, Freeman bought the ranch from Burnett for $140,000.
 At some point after this the location was informally called "Shore Acres."
-Shortly thereafter, in 1988 the area's first freight and passenger railroad tracks were built by the Santa Fe Railroad company.
-The tracks ran through Manhattan Beach and spanned all the way to Redondo Beach with a substation constructed in later years at Center Street, which today is Manhattan Beach Boulevard.
+Shortly thereafter, in 1888 the area's first freight and passenger railroad tracks were built by the Santa Fe Railroad company.
+The tracks ran through today’s Manhattan Beach and spanned all the way to Redondo Beach with a substation constructed in later years at Center Street, which today is Manhattan Beach Boulevard.